Yoga acts as a brilliant stress reliever

 In fact, experienced Yogis and Yoginis, (committed practitioners of Yoga) are known for their calm demeanour and calming influence on those around them.

-Yoga should always be practiced on an empty stomach or at least 3 hours after any heavy meal and only small sips of water should be taken during practice.
+Yoga should always be practised on an empty stomach or at least 3 hours after any heavy meal and only small sips of water should be taken during practice.

 Try this right now:

 - Sit up straight and Take a deep breath in, to a slow count of 3.
 Notice your lungs expand as you breathe in.